natsuhikok/angular-tweets/README.md

 ## Build

 Run `num run build` to build the project for a production.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy
+Run `num run deploy` to deploy the project into github pages.

 ## documentation for Angular 5